AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 5. Results

 In order to provide an overview of the performance of each bias correction method, the results were condensed into a single summary table for the historical (Figure 1) and cross validation (Figure 2) tasks showing the bias in key metrics averaged over all grid points and GCM/RCM combinations.
-The results for each variable and assessment category are discussed below, with plots showing results for all grid points added for a representative RCM/GCM as required.
+The results for each variable and assessment category are discussed below, with maps showing results for all grid points added for a representative RCM/GCM as required.

 > TODO: Provide information on where to find plots that weren't included in this report